Medical Plastic Injection Molding

-Advanced molding processes are often used for cost effective production.
-Product identification and control makes use of in-mold decoration, pad printing and other techniques.
+Advanced medical injection molding processes are often used for cost-effective production.
+Product identification and control will benefit from in-mold decoration, pad printing, and other post molding operations.

 Certain medical applications require sub-micron filters, which can be molded into a supporting structure.

-Silicons are often used in medical devices because of their very low solubility and ability to stand up to high temperatures and chemicals (such as PeO) used in sterilization processing.
+Silicons are often used in medical devices because of their very low solubility and ability to withstand high temperatures and chemicals.

 Our years of experience with molding dynamics and shot control allow us to deliver consistent results, even with multi-cavity molds and long production runs.

-Many customers prefer to outsource assembly of specific components instead of developing their own production facility.
-This allows them to allocate capital and floor space to other operations, and lets them turn a fixed expense into a variable cost, saving inventory and purchasing costs.
+Many customers prefer to outsource the assembly of specific components to PMC instead of developing their own production facility.
+This allows them to allocate capital and floor space to other operations and lets them turn a fixed expense into a variable cost, saving inventory and purchasing costs.

 How to Get the Best Results

-Partner early in the development process.
-We can help select the best resin for product performance and manufacturability.
-In many cases, multishot molding and in-mold decorating can help control assembly costs and make for a better product.
+In many cases, multishot molding and in-mold decoration can help control assembly costs and make for a better product.